-I’ve been working on a video editing project for my Bizapalooza Channel.
-I’m creating mashups and remixes of the dozens (something like 100) Google Hangout Interviews that I’ve done over the last few years.
+While working on a video editing project for my Bizapalooza Channel, I was creating mashups and remixes of dozens of Google Hangout Interviews that I’ve done over the last few years.
 But here’s the problem: I was looking for a specific phrase that I KNOW several people used in their interviews, but I didn’t know WHO said the phrase.

 How was I going to find this exact phrase across so many videos?

 Hmmm.
 This required a little thinking.
 The first thing I did was search for software that might do the trick.
 Let’s just say that there wasn’t anything great out there — at least that I could afford.

 Then I realized that I already had access to an easy FREE way to find these phrases I was looking for — Google Hangouts, YouTube and the trusty “Find” function on my computer.
 This is all you will need!

 You see, when you record anything using Google Hangouts or when you upload any video to YouTube — you actually get a TRANSCRIPT with a TIME STAMP!
 I know — I’m a little too excited about this feature.
 But if you’re editing video and looking for a quick and easy way to find a phrase in the video or search for a word in an audio file, this little piece of information is a huge time and money saver.

 How to Find Words and Phrases in Audio and Video Files

 The video will show you how to search inside YouTube videos, and I’m going to write out the list right here for you.

 - Make sure your audio or video is LESS THAN 60 minutes long.
 This is HUGE.
 If your audio or video is longer than 60 minutes, you will need to break it up into sections that are LESS than 60 minutes.